Shilpi Somaya Gowda

 Her second novel, The Golden Son, was published in 2015-16 around the world, was a #1 international bestseller, a Target Book Club Pick, a Costco Buyer's Pick, and was awarded the French literary prize, Prix des Lyceens Folio.
-Her first two novels have sold over two million copies worldwide, and her third novel, The Shape of Family, was published in October 2019 in Canada and March 2020 in the U.S.
+Her first two novels have sold over two million copies worldwide, her third novel, The Shape of Family, was published in October 2019 in Canada and March 2020 in the U.S. Her fourth novel.
+A Great Country, was published in 2024.
+It is described as a "propulsive contemporary novel exploring the ties and fractures of a close-knit Indian-American family in the aftermath of a violent encounter with the police."

 Education

 Gowda holds an MBA from Stanford University, and a bachelor's degree in Economics from the University of North Carolina at Chapel Hill, where she was a Morehead-Cain scholar.
 She has served on the Advisory Board of the Children's Defense Fund, and is a Patron of Childhaven International, the organization for which she volunteered in India.